Chapter 6:

 The Children of Eris

-The goblin hive David found consisted of a single massive cavern with lots of smaller tunnels funnelling deeper into the mountains.
+The goblin hive David found consisted of a single massive cavern with lots of smaller tunnels funneling deeper into the mountains.
 There were hundreds of small, hunchbacked goblins living there in absolute filth.
-They also had very poor equipment and were extremely inattentive.
+They had poor equipment and were extremely inattentive.

 With a single swipe, she cut them in half, splattering their brown blood against the walls and alerting the rest of the hive.

-Abaddon grinned beneath his helm, wound back his fist and punched into the centre of a group of goblins, sending them flying through the air and into the walls.
+Abaddon roared, wound back his fist and punched into the centre of a group of goblins, sending them flying into the walls.
 They smashed hard against the rock and crumpled, lifeless and bloody, onto the ground.

-Ten goblins leapt at him at once, screeching and swinging madly, but their attacks bounced off his armour.
+Ten goblins leapt at him at once, but their attacks bounced off his armour.
 Abaddon grabbed one goblin’s head in his fist and crushed it into paste, before spinning a kick into the others, knocking their heads from their bodies.

-After seeing such a sight, the other goblins hesitated and observed him carefully.
+After seeing such a sight, the other goblins froze and trembled before him.

-“Come on now, don’t hold back on me,” Abaddon taunted, magical energy gathering around his hands.
+“Come on!"”
+Abaddon taunted, magical energy gathering around his hands.

 A moment later, they were encased in fire and Abaddon pulled one of his arms back.
 “If you won’t come to me, then-!”